Please see the St Cross Welfare Document for full details of the support available to you.

 Emergencies: if you have a serious medical or mental health issue requiring immediate attention you should call an ambulance or the police on 999 or your GP.
-If you have registered with the Jericho Health Centre (as recommended by the College) you can reach them on 01865 311234.
+If you have registered with the Dr Leaver and Partners (as recommended by the College) you can reach them on 01865 311234.

 If the matter does not require medical assistance or the police, call the Junior Deans on 07758 629 747 or 01865 278 448, or the Lodge on 01865 278 490.

 College during office hours

 Alternatively the Student Welfare Representatives can be contacted on

 The Bursary Administrator can be asked general questions during office hours.